RodrigoContiRibeiro/integration-engineer-take-home/README.md

 npm run dev
 ```

-To run build the code:
+To build the code:

 ```bash
 npm run build
 ```

-To run lint the code:
+To lint the code:

 ```bash
 npm run lint